-- (a) Certificate of birth. - (b) Certificate of cowpox vaccination. - (c) Certificate of typhoid-paratyphoid inoculations. - (d) Certificate of dental surgeon showing teeth to be in sound condition.
+- (a) Certificate of cowpox vaccination. - (b) Certificate of typhoid-paratyphoid inoculations. - (c) Certificate of dental surgeon showing teeth to be in sound condition.

 Students must enter the Academy voluntarily with the fixed purpose of completing the course and serving in the United States Merchant Marine.